GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/inbound-saml-passport.md

 The actual process of creating trust will differ across IDP implementations.
 For example, for cases when the remote IDP is another Gluu Server CE instance, the relevant [documentation page](https://gluu.org/docs/ce/3.1.2/admin-guide/saml/#create-a-trust-relationship) should be followed.
 In case of other SAML IDP implementations, consult the corresponding documentation.

-!!!
-Note
+#### Required attributes
-    When registering the Passport SP at each remote IDP, at least `username` and `email` attributes will be required for each user.
+When registering the Passport SP at each remote IDP, the IDP will need to release at least the following attributes for each user:

+- `username` or `uid`
+- `email`

 ## Testing
 A simple test can be performed by composing an OpenID Connect authorization request to trigger Gluu's Passport interception script.
 Insert a specific IDP in the `state` URL query parameter to "pre-select" which IDP to send the user to for authentication.
 For example: